microsoft/kiota/docs/requiredtools/typescript.md

 ## Creating the client application

-Before adding our actual code, create an `auth.ts` file that will handle our authentication.
+Before adding our actual code, create an `auth.ts` file at the root of the `src` folder that will handle our authentication.

 ```typescript
 import { DeviceCodeCredential } from "@azure/identity";